-NAATI is accepting applications for Role-players in the following languages:
+NAATI is accepting applications for the following language role-players in these states and territories:

-Selected Role-players are bound by a confidentiality agreement.
+Selected role-players are bound by a confidentiality agreement.
 The agreement requires no aspect of the test or the candidates being shared with people outside the organisation.

-English-speaking Role-players must be able to speak clearly and in a readily recognisable English, Australian accent with a high level of fluency.
-Slight accents from other countries are acceptable if you avoid using expressions not commonly used in Australia.
+English-speaking role-players must be able to speak clearly in readily recognisable English with a high level of fluency.
+Mild accents are required, avoiding phrases and words not commonly used in Australia or New Zealand.

 Other requirements include:

 Employment with NAATI requires you to have Australian citizenship or be a permanent resident of Australia or New Zealand or have a valid visa that provides work rights.
 For non-Australian and NZ applicants your eligibility to work within Australia will be checked via VEVO with your passport details.